Startweak/CVP-19/README.md

 ---
 How to use?
 ---
-First, move the DD file to the tmp directory.
+First, move the DD file to the tmp/bin directory.
+AxManager : use the plugin and then go to quickshell type cvp --help other :
 Use:```cp /place you saved the CVP file/CVP /data/local/tmp ```

 After that,